Bentenjima

 The island is also known as Wanigafuchi because, according to legend, a creature known as a “wanizame” (crocodile shark) lived on the island.
 Half crocodile, half shark, this creature can be seen in many old Japanese paintings.
 The creature may have been believed to cause the swirling water and violent waves that crashed against the rocks, sometimes resulting in people getting swept into the water.
 Another legend suggests that the wanizame once kidnapped a young woman from Iwaki who had wandered out to explore the island.

 This coast is lined with small round pebbles that shine when the water hits them.
-However, do not take any of these pebbles home, legend says that anyone who takes pebbles home from this coast will suffer from eye disease.
+However, do not take any of these pebbles home, as legend says that anyone who takes pebbles home from this coast will suffer from eye disease.

 Venue Details